FMIA: Legion of Whom? Fast, Efficient Overhaul Has Seattle Set to Surprise

 l.
 Saw “Chappaquiddick” on a plane the other day.
 I forgot what a break Ted Kennedy got a half-century ago.
 He turned out to be a good man and the lion of the Senate and all that, but the incident of a woman dying when he drove off a bridge recklessly and him basically getting off … not good.
 Not good at all.

 m.
 Not the biggest fan, as a 61-year-old dork, of the jersey-nickname weekend in MLB.
-But I’ve got to give Brad Boxberger, the Arizona relieve, credit, for this one:
+But I’ve got to give Brad Boxberger, the Arizona reliever, credit, for this one:

 n.
 Coffeenerdness: Nice Brazil Santos roast by Patachou, the superb breakfast/lunch spot in downtown Indianapolis.
 Every time my plane lands in Indy, I start jonesing for a Broken Yolk Sandwich at Patachou.